 Some patients take Bromelaine as a preventative for bruising.

-Some patient may be advised by their doctor to gently massage after their procedure and some may not.
-Please discuss this with your doctor.
+Some patient may be advised by their injector to gently massage after their procedure and some may not.
+Please discuss this with your injector.
 If patients notice lumpiness, then massage is often indicated.

 Oral herpes is a common complication of lip filler treatments.
 Some patients choose to go on Lysine or an antiviral preventatively.
 If you do notice that you’re getting a cold sore after your injectable lip treatment.
-Please call your doctor for an assessment.
-Antiviral oral drugs or topicals may be prescribed and also a special dressing for oral herpes sores can be helpful.
+Please call your injector for an assessment.
+Antiviral oral drugs or topicals may be required and also a special dressing for oral herpes sores can be helpful.

 Are you happy with the results?